itspowerr/MediBook-Website-AdminDashboard-DoctorDashboard/README.md

 open google then type 'localhost/login_register' enter

-import the users_db to phpmyadmin
+import the users_db.sql to phpmyadmin

 after this everything should work perfectly